darrenk196/joke-teller/README.md

 # Joke Teller

 Joke Teller is a simple web application that tells you a random joke when you click a button.
-The jokes are told using text-to-speech technologyt.
+The jokes are told using text-to-speech technology.

 ## Installation